 No-one knows for sure who or what was responsible for the strange activity at 30 East drive.
-Many believe however, a ghostly figure known locally as The Black Monk of Pontefract to be behind the events.
+Many believe, however, a ghostly figure known locally as The Black Monk of Pontefract to be behind the events.

-The Black Monk lived sometime in the sixteenth century in and around the area the East Drive estate stands today.
+The Black Monk lived some time in the sixteenth century in and around the area the East Drive estate stands today.
 He had been found guilty of the rape and murder of a young girl and sentenced to death.
 He was hung for his crimes.
 The gallows where he met his end once stood exactly where 30 East Drive now stands.

 In 2015, the property was in the middle of controversy when TV’s Most Haunted Live stated they would broadcast live from the house on Halloween.
 While crowds gathered outside in the dark, cold October night, many more tuned in at home.
-As one of the Most Haunted crew came down the stairs (Karl), something appeared to drag him backwards.
+As one of the Most Haunted crew came down the stairs (Karl), something appeared to drag him backward.
 As you might expect, the presenter made much of this.

-Eagle-eyed viewers at home however, studied the scene constantly, before declaring less than twenty-four hours later, the incident was fake.
+Eagle-eyed viewers at home, however, studied the scene constantly, before declaring less than twenty-four hours later, the incident was fake.
 It most certainly was.
 A rope is clearly visible in the shot of Karl being “dragged” from behind.
 You can view the clip below and see what you think.
 The scene was largely seen as embarrassing for the show, and criticism would come from all platforms.

 More To Come?